An Important Webinar Opportunity:

 Today our community was dealt a painful blow as the FDA issued a Complete Response letter to BioMarin regarding the company’s New Drug Application (NDA) for Kyndrisa (drisapersen).
 As stated in BioMarin’s press release, “The FDA issues Complete Response letters to indicate that the review cycle for an application is complete and that the application is not ready for approval in its present form.
 FDA…Continue

-The Common Rule – or the 'Federal Policy for the Protection of Human Subjects' – is a human subjects biomedical and behavioral ethics rule that sets the ethical standards by which all…Continue
+The Common Rule – or the 'Federal Policy for the Protection of Human Subjects' – is a human subjects biomedical and behavioral ethics rule that sets the ethical standards by which all government–funded research in the U.S. are held, and which are upheld by…Continue

 Added by Annie Kennedy on January 13, 2016 at 1:58pm — No Comments

 In 2012, PPMD hosted a meeting with NHLBI entitled Contemporary Issues in Duchenne Cardiology.
-One of the small groups resulting from that meeting – the Animal Model Small Group – was tasked with…Continue
+One of the small groups resulting from that meeting – the Animal Model Small Group – was tasked with developing/updating the …Continue

 Added by Kathi Kinnett on January 13, 2016 at 1:00pm — No Comments